NCBI VAST Search logo

 VAST Search Help

-The submitted file should be in plain-text (Ascii) in PDB format.
-(Important: Word documents will not work!!!)
+The submitted file should be in plain-text (ASCII) in PDB file format.
+(Important: Word documents will not work!)
 The file only needs to contain ATOM records for chain(s), and HETATM records for any heterogens.
 It does not need any SEQRES records or others that do not contain atomic coordinates.
-Click here for an example input file.

-Where to see the 3D structure of your protein and how to launch a VAST Search job?
+back to top Where to see the 3D structure of your query protein and how to launch a VAST Search job?

 After the input file is processed you will be taken to the structure summary page and informed "Data Parsing Done".
-Your Request Id is displayed; copy and save it, you will need it to see the final results!
+Your request identifier is displayed; copy and save it, you will need it to see the final results!

 The structure summary of your query is displayed in a table and in graphics as well.
 The graphic "rulers" corresponding to the chains in your input file.
 If there are protein chains and 3D domains are present, then these domains will also be displayed with graphics, where you can see the locations and boundaries of each 3D domain on the protein chain.

 You can also use the [View 3D Structure] button to verify that your file has been input correctly.
 The option "Display" will display the structure using the Cn3D graphics viewer.
 The options "See File" or "Save File" allow you to directly view the ASN1-format file, or to save it to your local disk.
 If you are satisfied that your file has been converted correctly, then click on the [Start] button to begin the actual VAST Search.
-This will take you to the status monitoring page to tell you that the "Search in Progress" and inform you the results of your search job timely.
+This will take you to the status monitoring page, tell you that the "Search [is] in Progress" and inform you of the results of your search job time.

-How long may it take to complete a VAST Search job?
+back to top How long might it take to complete a VAST Search job?

 There are 3 main factors that will influence the running time of VAST Search.
 First, if you choose to search the non-redundant subset (which is recommended), then the search will run about 10 times faster than for searching the entire database.
 Second, if you have multiple protein chains in your file, or large chains that split into many domains, then this will also lengthen the time to complete the search.
 Third, the type of the fold will also have an influence.
 A VAST Search with a structure such as a TIM barrel, for which there are very many other TIM barrels in the database (even the non-redundant one), will take much longer than a search with a fold that is less populated in the database.